 At times your Printer may give out an error message – User intervention required on your Windows 10/8/7 computer when you go on to print some documents.
 If your Printer will not print and you receive such error messages frequently, here are a few troubleshooting steps that may help you.

-Printer will not print, User Intervention Required
+User Intervention Required for Printer

 The message would read something like this: